Nuclear/PET Board of Directors & Sponsoring Organizations - IAC

 Mary Lally, MS, CAE is the Chief Executive Officer at the Intersocietal Accreditation Commission (IAC).
 Ms. Lally began her tenure with the IAC in 2007, serving as Director of Accreditation.
 In this role she has been instrumental in the development and oversight of the IAC’s MRI and CT diagnostic divisions as well as the Carotid Stenting, Cardiac Electrophysiology and Cardiovascular Catheterization therapeutic divisions.
 Ms. Lally has a unique combined background of clinical expertise and association management experience, possessing both a Master’s degree in Radiation Health Physics as well as the Certified Association Executive (CAE) credential.
 Before joining the IAC, Ms. Lally gained more than 20 years of clinical, operational and leadership experience, serving as the founding MRI program director at the Johns Hopkins Hospital.
 In addition, she developed and implemented radiology quality assurance programs with emphasis in the vascular surgery, interventional and cardiology departments at the University of Maryland Hospital.
 An ARRT-certified MRI Technologist, Ms. Lally is a passionate advocate for quality and safety in imaging.

-Lead Clinical Director / Director of Accreditation – Nuclear/PET
+Chief Operations Officer (COO) / Director of Accreditation – Nuclear/PET